magneto3572/Magotp/Readme.md

             Log.d("LogTag", it.toString())
         }

- 2. Use Otp outline composable for otp type where you want focus and unfocus border
+ b.
+Use Otp outline composable for otp type where you want focus and unfocus border

   OtpComposableOutlined(
             widthInDp = 50.dp,